climate-resource/cmip7-experiment-description-scratch/docs/experiment_overviews/historical.md

 <!--- TODO?: auto-generate this from some common machine-readable file? -->

-The experiment should branch from the piControl-spinup experiment.
+The experiment should branch from the piControl experiment.

 #### Biomass burning emissions

 These come from DRES
 (i.e. use data with DRES in the source ID).
 A number of species are provided.
 If these do not suit your model, please raise an issue ([TODO issue raising link]).

-Repeat the 1850 values on repeat for piControl.

-[TODO figure out whether raw vs. smoothed matters]
+The data are provided in two flavours:

+1. raw
+1. smoothed

+We recommend using the [TODO recommendation] flavour.
+Whichever flavour you use, please document this clearly in [TODO recommendation about how to document].

 #### Greenhouse gas concentrations

 These come from CR
 (i.e. use data with CR in the source ID).

-Repeat the 1850 values on repeat for piControl.

 ##### Species choices